xavpaice/gEDA-Symbols/README.md

 gEDA-Symbols
 ============

-Some symbols for use with gEDA schematic that I couldn't find elsewhere
+Just a few symbols that I needed and had to make, someone might find them useful.

+Feel free to use/edit/etc, I'd appreciate pull requests.